acdh-oeaw/arche-oaipmh/README.md

-An OAI-PMH service for the ACDH repository.
+An OAI-PMH service for Fedora 4 repositories.

 * Uses metadata from the Fedora repository triplestore (it means **you must have Fedora coupled with a triplestore**, e.g. using the [fcrepo-indexing-triplestore](https://github.com/fcrepo4-exts/fcrepo-camel-toolbox/tree/master/fcrepo-indexing-triplestore) Fedora plugin)
-* Fetches OAI-PMH header data (identifier and modyfication date) from given RDF properties in the triplestore (id property can be set in the configuration file using the `fedoraIdProp` configuration setting)
-* Is able to fetch OAI-PMH metadata in three ways:
-    * by creating a Dublin Core metadata from corresponding Dublin Core and Dublin Core Terms triples found in Fedora resource's RDF metadata
-    * by taking content of other Fedora resource denoted by a chosen resource's RDF property (e.g. https://vocabs.acdh.ac.at/#hasCMDIcollection)
-        * also checking if the target resource's schema as denoted in its metadata matches metadata schema requested by the user
-          (the RDF property storing schema is denoted by the `cmdiSchemaProp` configuration property)
-* Can be easily extended to read metadata from other sources.
-  Just write your own class implementing the `acdhOeaw\oai\metadata\MetadataInterface` interface.
 * Depends only on the Fedora REST API and the SPARQL endpoint, therefore is not affected by internal changes in Fedora.
+* Can handle big repositories (doesn't buffer output data so memory consumption is very low).
+* Is very flexible:
+    * RDF metadata to OAI-PMH facets (id, date, set) mappings are provided in a configuration file.
+    * It's shipped with a classes implementing few metadata sources:
+        * Dublin Core and Dublin Core terms in repository resource's RDF metadata.
+        * Metadata provided as other binary resources in the repository.
+        * Metadata provided as CMDI XMLs stored in other repository resources (but their class is provided in the RDF metadata).
+    * It's easy to extend
+        * implement your own metadata sources
+        * or implement your own search class.

 # Installation